Nicolae Crevedia: Prose

-According to reviewer Silviu Bardeș, Crevedia's ten sketches in Bacalaureatul lui Puiu had "lively dialogue" and "verve", but alternated between the "remarkable" and the "salacious".
+In a 1991 overview, literary scholar Alexandru George spoke of Crevedia, I. C. Vissarion and Ion Iovescu as an "intermediary generation" of peasant and peasant-focused prose-writers, located halfway between the Sămănătorul group and canon-breaking novels by Marin Preda (as George notes, Preda chose to ignore or discard all such legacy).
+Crevedia's debut work, Bacalaureatul lui Puiu, is described by Constantinescu as proof that he was "carving his own path."
+According to reviewer Silviu Bardeș, Crevedia's ten sketches comprised therein had "lively dialogue" and "verve", but alternated between the "remarkable" and the "salacious".
 The title story was "a fine portrait of today's educated guttersnipes."
+Crevedia himself argued in 1941 that the work featured "light mockery" against the "old regime" of democracy, aimed "especially at students that are presently obsessed with sport."
+Protopopescu defended all the samples as landmarks in Romanian humor, arguing that Crevedia had managed to synthesize influences from Ion Creangă, Ion Luca Caragiale, and I. A. Bassarabescu.
+He acknowledged that the prose fragment Dragoste veche ("Old Fling") could generate scandal with its sexualized content, but still praised Crevedia for managing to accurately depict a young woman's stubborn "sensual ignorance".

 Dragoste cu termen redus, a comedic novel, shows the myopic cadet Vasile Țâgăran faking an illness to escape the dullness of military life, only to fall in love with his nurse, Aurora, and finding out that his unrequited affection is much more unbearable.
 Toward the end of the book, Aurora, having rejected his advances, is shown making passionate love to a street-smart Rom recruit.
+Reviewer Alexandru Robot panned the volume, surmising that Crevedia "writes violently, without transcending a facile immediacy."
 As noted by Lovinescu, both Bacalaureatul lui Puiu and Dragoste cu termen redus were complicit to the point of being "vulgar", and overdone: "Comedic situations are exploited mercilessly, persistently, gleefully, amplified and unchecked.
 For something that Gh.
 Brăescu will obtain on one page, [Crevedia] uses ten."